cng24/AstroCart/.ipynb_checkpoints/README-checkpoint.md

 ## Installation
 - Git Clone this repository
-- navigate to the directory where you wish to store AstroCart
+- navigate to the AstroCart directory
-- pip install -e. in terminal
+- pip install -e.

 ## Mapping
 The following will introduce what each main feature of the mapper code does